python/cpython/Doc/library/io.rst

 .. sectionauthor:: Benjamin Peterson <benjamin@python.org>

 The :mod:`io` module provides the Python interfaces to stream handling.
-The builtin :func:`open` function is defined in this module.
+The built-in :func:`open` function is defined in this module.

 At the top of the I/O hierarchy is the abstract base class :class:`IOBase`.
 It defines the basic interface to a stream.
 Note, however, that there is no